 The assessment of the contextual factors then needs to inform the principles of design, and lead on to the creation of a design framework which establishes how to achieve a positive response to the context before the detailed design is developed.

 The final design solution needs to be a positive, creative and a bespoke response to the site context.
-The design also needs to take into account the guidance in the DfT document Inclusive mobility: a guide to best practice on access to pedestrian and transport infrastructure.

 Design-led approach